hmofrad/CS1550/lab1/README.md

   <li>Use Ctrl + A, and then X to exit</li>
 </ul>

-<p>Files you might want to have a look for adding getcount syscall:</p>
+<p>Files you might want to have a look for adding the getcount syscall:</p>
 <ul>
   <li>syscall.h</li>
   <li>syscall.c</li>